hemidactylus/katasandbox/virtual-tables/step1.md

 Look for a green circle and `Active (running)` in the output.

-Alternatively, you can ask `nodetool`, Cassandra's utility for everything
+Even better, you can ask `nodetool`, Cassandra's utility for everything
 node-related: the output of

 ```